 The bottom line to this is, it should have never got this far or even happen.

-Recently it was disclosed Michigan No Fault Accident Coverage was paying an ~289% of Medicare rates to hospitals and clinics to care for patient injuries suffered from automobile accidents.
+Recently it was disclosed Michigan No Fault Accident Coverage was paying an ~289% of Medicare rates to hospitals and clinics to care for patient injuries suffered from car accidents or automobile accidents.
 No Fault coverage will die in a few years as the new legislation sponsored by Quicken Loans Dan Gilbert and Michigan Repubs have allowed people to opt out or take lesser coverage which will now pay hospitals and clinics 220% of Medicare rates.
 No Fault would not disclose what it was paying caregivers.
 Another surprise which should have never happened . . .

 This story is from December 2019 and was in NPR For Her Head Cold, Insurer Coughed Up $25,865, NPR, Richard Harris.